Researchers announced that ground-based follow-up observations of Kepler’s exoplanet systems have resulted in the discovery of five new rocky planets.

 A complementary technique used to determine mass, and in turn density of a planet, is by measuring the transit timing variations (TTV).
 Much like the gravitational force of a planet on its star, neighboring planets can tug on one another causing one planet to accelerate and another planet to decelerate along its orbit.

 Ji-Wei Xie of the University of Toronto, used TTV to validate 15 pairs of Kepler planets ranging from Earth-sized to a little larger than Neptune.
-Xie measured masses of the 30 planets thereby adding to the compendium of planetary characteristics for this new class of planets.
+Xie measured the masses of the 30 planets thereby adding to the compendium of planetary characteristics for this new class of planets.
 The result also was published in the Astrophysical Journal in December 2013.

 “Kepler’s primary objective is to determine the prevalence of planets of varying sizes and orbits.
 Of particular interest to the search for life is the prevalence of Earth-sized planets in the habitable zone,” said Natalie Batalha, Kepler mission scientist at NASA’s Ames Research Center in Moffett Field, California.
 “But the question in the back of our minds is: are all planets the size of Earth rocky?
 Might some be scaled-down versions of icy Neptunes or steamy water worlds?
 What fraction are recognizable as kin of our rocky, terrestrial globe?”

 The dynamical mass measurements produced by Doppler and TTV analyses will help to answer these questions.
-The results hint that a large fraction of planets smaller than 1.5 times the radius of Earth may be comprised of the silicates, iron, nickel and magnesium that are found in the terrestrial planets here in the solar system.
+The results hint that a large fraction of planets smaller than 1.5 times the radius of Earth may be comprised of the silicates, iron, nickel, and magnesium that are found in the terrestrial planets here in the solar system.

-Armed with this type of information, scientists will be able to turn the fraction of stars harboring Earth-sizes planets into the fraction of stars harboring bona-fide rocky planets.
+Armed with this type of information, scientists will be able to turn the fraction of stars harboring Earth-sized planets into the fraction of stars harboring bona-fide rocky planets.
 And that’s a step closer to finding a habitable environment beyond the solar system.

 Ames is responsible for the Kepler mission concept, ground system development, mission operations, and science data analysis.
 NASA’s Jet Propulsion Laboratory in Pasadena, California, managed Kepler mission development.
 Ball Aerospace & Technologies Corporation in Boulder, Colorado, developed the Kepler flight system and supports mission operations with the Laboratory for Atmospheric and Space Physics at the University of Colorado in Boulder.
-The Space Telescope Science Institute in Baltimore archives, hosts and distributes Kepler science data.
+The Space Telescope Science Institute in Baltimore archives, hosts, and distributes Kepler science data.
 Kepler is NASA’s 10th Discovery Mission and was funded by the agency’s Science Mission Directorate.